-And the fields of ornamental grasses are a reference to the lush moors of the surrounding fields.
+And the fields of ornamental grasses are a reference to the lush fields in the surrounding landscape.

-The garden borders a natural reserve, and the whole area’s character is determined by beech and birch forests and heaths.
-The design was chosen to define a garden that is not subject to time and trends.
+The garden borders a natural reserve, The surrounding landscape is determined by Beech and Birch forests and heather.
+The design defines a garden that is not subject to time and trends.

-The sleek lines come into a beautiful contrast with the natural shapes of the woodland edges.
+The sleek lines are creating a beautiful contrast with the natural shapes of the woodland edges.
 The slopes of ornamental grasses are a reference to the lush moors of the surrounding fields.

 The most logical place for the pool would have been right next to the house, but as a landscape designer, I chose to place the swimming pool deep in the garden.
 This totally changes the perception of the garden as a whole.
 By making a path to somewhere, you amplify the emotion that place rouses.
 The pool and the bathhouse* are now amongst the planes of ornamental grasses, next to the edge of the woodland.
 As a result, you get to feel a part of nature.